Skip to main contentSkip to main navigationSkip to footer content

 • Transitions, a required course for first-year students, includes a unit on healthy choices and sexual violence prevention.

-Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Department of Public Safety will issue warnings through University email, text messaging, voicemail, the posting of flyers, in-class announcements, or other appropriate means.
+Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Public Safety Department will issue warnings through University email, text messaging, voicemail, the posting of flyers, in-class announcements, or other appropriate means.

 Alcohol, Drug and Other Policies